agabor/docs/_includes/rest/queries.md

 The above example will match any `BarbecueSauce` objects where the value in the "name" String key starts with "Big Daddy".
 For example, both "Big Daddy" and "Big Daddy's" will match, but "big daddy" or "BBQ Sauce: Big Daddy's" will not.

 Queries that have regular expression constraints are very expensive, especially for classes with over 100,000 records.
-Parse restricts how many such operations can be run on a particular app at any given time.
+MSG restricts how many such operations can be run on a particular app at any given time.

-* Starting with Parse-Server 2.5.0
+* Starting with MSG-Server 2.5.0

 For efficient search capabilities use the `$text` operator.
 By creating indexes on one or more columns your strings are turned into tokens for full text search functionality.